publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch14/m__us_usc_t19_s2602.md

     (d) __Suspension of import restrictions under agreements__

-    If, after an agreement enters into force with respect to the United States, the President determines that a number of parties to the agreement (other than parties described in subsection (c)(2) of this section) having significant import trade in the archaeological and ethnological material covered by the agreement—
+    If, after an agreement enters into force with respect to the United States, the President determines that a number of parties to the agreement (other than parties described in subsection (c)(2)) having significant import trade in the archaeological and ethnological material covered by the agreement—

         (1) have not implemented within a reasonable period of time import restrictions that are similar to those set forth in [section 2606 of this title][/us/usc/t19/s2606], or